fbpx

 Home Care Tip:

-A Caregiver FirstAid Kit” is anessential to home safety and care.
-Be sure your firstaid kit has allthe critical supplies and is easily accessible to you at all times.
+A Caregiver FirstAid Kit” is aessential to home safety and care.
+Be sure your firstaid kit has althe critical supplies and is easily accessible to you at all times.
 Make a plan to check the kit regularly to discard and replace any expired or missing items.

 YOUTUBE